genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 </configuration>
 ```

-Run `assemble` and `positions-app-tutorial-config:assemble` tasks to verify that the new process works as expected.
+Run the `assemble` and `positions-app-tutorial-config:assemble` tasks to verify that the new process works as expected.

 Run `mon`.
 You should be able to see the process is present.